 When choosing your seedlings, choose organically grown ones.
 If you would prefer to grow them from scratch, try and find organic seeds, this way you are avoiding synthetic chemicals from the word go.

 Almost all herbs do well in sunlight as opposed to shade.
 However mint, parsley and coriander are able to grow in part shade.

 Before planting in a raised veggie patch, it is central to the longevity of the herbs that you condition the soil with the appropriate organic matter, compost as well as manure.

 Plant your herbs in free draining soil.
 If they are in plant pots, make sure there are plenty of drainage holes.
 You can even drill a few holes into the bottom of the pot.
 As well as this, use premium potting mix.

 Most herbs grow well without being fertilized, especially if the soil has been improved prior to planting.
 However rocket, coriander and parsley will do well with some liquid fertilizer, but not essential.
 There are plenty of organic fertilisers in today's market.
-However, if you would prefer the completely natural way, a worm farm can turn organic waste into a rich fertiliser.
+However, if you would prefer the completely natural way, a worm farm or compost bin can turn organic waste into a rich fertiliser.

 Basil, dill, garlic, mint, oregano, parsley, rocket, chives and thyme are the easiest herbs to cultivate and perfect for beginner growers as they are quite resilient.

 Herbs go well with any dish.
 Here are 3 great places we recommend you by your food from: